Battle of Ia Drang: Background

 By early 1965, the majority of rural South Vietnam was under limited Viet Cong (VC) control, increasingly supported by People's Army of Vietnam (PAVN) regulars from North Vietnam.
 Military Assistance Command, Vietnam (MACV) General William C. Westmoreland had secured the commitment of upward of 300,000 U.S. regulars from President Lyndon B. Johnson and a build-up of forces took place in the summer of 1965.

 VC forces were in nominal control of most of the South Vietnamese countryside by 1965 and had established military infrastructure in the Central Highlands, to the northeast of the Saigon region.
 Vietnamese communist forces had operated in this area during the previous decade in the First Indochina War against the French, winning a notable victory at the Battle of Mang Yang Pass in 1954.
 There were few reliable roads into the area, making it an ideal place for the VC forces to form bases, relatively immune from attack by the generally road-bound Army of the Republic of Vietnam (ARVN) forces.
 During 1965, large groups of PAVN regulars moved into the area to conduct offensive operations.
 Attacks to the southwest from these bases threatened to cut South Vietnam in two.

 By 1964 North Vietnam had established the B3 Front in the central highlands of South Vietnam.
-By early November 1965 three PAVN regiments – the 32nd, 33rd and 66th – and the H15 Local Force Battalion had been assembled in the area.
+By early November 1965, three PAVN regiments – the 32nd, 33rd and 66th – and the H15 Local Force Battalion had been assembled in the area.
 The B3 Front commander, Maj.
 Gen. Chu Huy Mân, planned to target South Vietnamese positions in Kon Tum and Pleiku provinces.
-The city of Pleiku was the location of the South Vietnamese II Corps headquarters, commanded by General Vinh Loc, who had at his disposal nine South Vietnamese battalions: four Ranger, three Airborne and two Marine.
+The city of Pleiku was the location of the South Vietnamese II Corps headquarters, commanded by Maj.
+Gen. Vĩnh Lộc, who had at his disposal nine South Vietnamese battalions: four Ranger, three Airborne and two Marine.

 The U.S. command saw this as an ideal area to test new air mobility tactics.
 Air mobility called for battalion-sized forces to be delivered, supplied and extracted from an area of action using helicopters.
 Since the heavy weapons of a normal combined-arms force could not follow, the infantry would be supported by coordinated close air support, artillery and aerial rocket fire, arranged from a distance and directed by local observers.
 The new tactics had been developed in the U.S. by the 11th Air Assault Division (Test), which was renamed as the 1st Cavalry Division (Airmobile).
 The division's troopers dubbed themselves the "Air Cav" (Air Cavalry) and in July 1965 began deploying to Camp Radcliff, An Khê, Vietnam.
 By November, most of the division's three brigades were ready for operations.